studywysc/studywysc.github.io/docs/_docs/licenses/partners-template.md

     - Severability
         - The invalidity or unenforceability of any provisions of this Agreement shall not affect the validity or enforceability of any other provision of this Agreement, which shall remain in full force and effect.
     - Acceptance of Terms
         - The action of the sending and receipt of this agreement via electronic method will hold both parties in acceptance of these terms.
-Client as sender and Holder of Rights as recipient will acknowledge acceptance of these terms either through an e-mail or a Discord message noting acceptance.
-Electronic signatures consisting of the user's Discord User ID shall be considered legal and binding.
+        - Client as sender and Holder of Rights as recipient will acknowledge acceptance of these terms either through an e-mail or a Discord message noting acceptance.
+        - Electronic signatures consisting of the user's Discord User ID shall be considered legal and binding.
+{: .list-decimal .pl-8}

-Client: DISCORD USER ID, on DATE
+Client: Wysc, on {{ page.signature-date }}

+Date of Signature: {{ page.signature-date }}

+Holder of Rights Signature: {{ page.signature-url }}

 This Agreement was adapted from [Cordaun O. Dudley](https://www.docracy.com/0yvf944j8pb/logo-design) and [Kingsley Martin](https://www.docracy.com/4756/severance-agreement).